PARC-Robotics/documentation-2025/docs/introduction/index.md

 <!-- ![robot](images/bot.jpg) -->

-This phase will take place in-person in Morocco in July 2025.
+This phase will take place in-person in Senegal in July 2025.
 Teams that opt for the autonomy track will compete by integrating their navigation solution on the physical **PARC AgRobot** in a partner farm.
 Likewise, teams that choose the design track will compete by presenting and demonstrating a prototype of their fertilizer implement solution.

 ## Certificates & Awards

 All participants who qualify to the real world phase will receive a certificate of participation.

----
-Split cash prize?
-1st, 2nd, 3rd prizes for both the autonomoy and design tracks?
----
+The winner of each track will be given a cash reward of **$1000**.